 Overlook Family Medicine Residency conferences and meetings are held daily at lunchtime with an additional morning conference on Thursdays.
-Twice-monthly block conferences (full mornings through lunchtime) are also held, covering core family medicine clinical topics.
+Twice-monthly half day block conferences are also held, covering core family medicine clinical topics.

 The conference line-up includes:

 - Conferences with patient participants; including monthly adult psychiatry conferences and a 1st Year of Life series

 - Monthly evidence-based medicine, journal club and preventive medicine conferences

 - Monthly workshops in gynecologic procedures, joint injection techniques, casting and splinting, suturing and other office-based procedures, using state-of-the-art training models

 - Monthly health systems management (practice management) conferences

 - Pediatric conferences, including a child development series